Samsung Gear S3 Review: Samsung’s greatest smartwatch

 - It’s a sweat trap: We took the Gear S3 out running frequently, and while we enjoyed the way that the S-Health app talks you through a run and gives you incentives to keep going, when we were done, the amount of sweat trapped under the band and watch body wasn’t on the small side.

-- Some tracking is suspect: Most fitness trackers suffer from a bit of variance in their tracking, which is mildly annoying but in a general stats sense isn’t likely to be a problem in terms of longer term trend watching.
+- Some tracking is suspect: Most fitness trackers suffer from a bit of variance in their tracking, which is mildly annoying but in a general stats sense isn’t likely to be a problem.
 The Gear S3’s particular bugbear in our testing was its inbuilt GPS functionality.
 On a tracked 5km run, it persistently decided that we’d only run 4.8km instead when using its own GPS tracking.
 Competing devices, and even a Galaxy S7 picked 5km, but not the Gear S3.

 - Notifications are still the key benefit: Since the first smartwatches emerged, the main reason to wear one over a traditional watch, or no watch at all has been the ability to stay notified about texts, emails and social media.
 The Gear S3 handles these well, but then so does every other smartwatch you can buy.

 - No local LTE version: Samsung does produce an LTE-enabled version of the Gear S3, which means you can drop a SIM card into it and eschew a smartphone altogether.
-However, there's no plans to release that model locally.
+However, there are no plans to release that model locally.

 Who is it best suited for?
 What are my alternatives?